 I am a PhD candidate in the history and philosophy of science at the University of Toronto with a specialization in bioethics from the Joint Centre for Bioethics.
-My dissertation, which I expect to defend this summer, explores the history and philosophy of medical ideas about suffering.
+My dissertation, which I plan to defend this summer, explores the history and philosophy of medical ideas about suffering.
 My current and future research areas include the following:

 Histories of Suffering in Western Medicine and Thought